virtualsquare/virtualsquare.github.io/vbetter/atidiosyncrasies.md

 There are some weird inconsistencies.

-* `openat` do not support `AT_EMPTY_PATH`.
+* `openat` do not support `O_EMPTY_PATH`.

-* `faccessat` system call has three args, the complete implementation of the specifications, including the flags is *emulated* by the glibc wrapper function.
+* `faccessat` system call has three args, the complete implementation of the specifications, including the flags, is *emulated* by the glibc wrapper function.
 (see [faccessat.c](https://sourceware.org/git/?p=glibc.git;a=blob;f=sysdeps/unix/sysv/linux/faccessat.c)).
 This implementation does not seem to support posix ACL.